-Law Professors from UC Hastings are weighing in on the leaked Supreme Court draft that shows the court is poised to overturn Roe v.
+Law Professors from UC Law SF are weighing in on the leaked Supreme Court draft that shows the court is poised to overturn Roe v.
 Wade.
 Hastings law professors are experts in many areas, including constitutional and civil rights, health care law, and other topics.
 Here’s what they had to say:

 Radhika Rao, an expert on Constitutional Law, and Reproductive Health and Rights

 Rao was a Supreme Court Clerk for Justice Harry Blackmun, the author of the Roe v.
 Wade opinion that established constitutional abortion rights for women.